evilsocket/nerve/README.md

 While Nerve was inspired by other projects such as [Dreadnode's Rigging framework](https://github.com/dreadnode/rigging), its main goal and core difference with other tools is to allow the user to instrument smart agents without writing code (unless required for custom functionalities).

 **NOTE:** Most AI tools nowdays are shipped as stable while the reality is that these models hallucinate ... **a lot**.
 Nerve is an experimental tool.
 Its API is subject to changes at any time before a stable release is reached.
 While it is still a valuable learning and experimenting resource, using it in production environments and/or in unsupervised contextes is discouraged.
+To have an idea of the project readiness, you can `grep -r TODO src` :)

 ## Example